Image via Pexels

 Don’t push yourself too hard when working out.
 If pain is noticed through your activities of daily living, take a rest day from your workout routine!
 If you push through the pain it could lead to a serious injury and further complications down the road.
 If you feel unwell or in pain, stop what you’re doing and seek medical advice as soon as possible.

-Find a Physical Therapist in New Jersey and New York
+Find a Physical Therapist in New York, New Jersey, and Pennsylvania

 These tips can help you safely exercise when the leaves begin to change and the weather begins to chill.
 However, in case something does go wrong, find a highly experienced physical therapist at JAG-ONE Physical Therapy.
 Our physical therapists are highly trained to treat injuries, pain and to help restore your mobility.
 If you would like to learn more prevention tips, we also offer an injury prevention program to help you reduce the risk of sustaining a potential injury.
 If you would like to learn more information about our services, be sure to contact us today!